rakhimov/scram/README.rst

 SCRAM : "Simplified Command-line Risk Analysis Multi-tool"

 This project attempts to build a simple command line tool for risk analysis.
-Fault Tree Analysis is implemented.
+Static Fault Tree Analysis is implemented.
 In addition, a random tree generator is provided for exploring performance of SCRAM.
 A fault tree can be drawn by Graphviz Dot tool.